abhinendrayadav/ProVA/data/chitchat.md

 - go away
 - go fuck yourself
 - go to hell
-- how can you be such an idiot?
 - i hate you
 - i hate your dumb face
 - i think that you're a bullshit